 I have said above that in the Aeneid there is an acute portrayal of the human suffering that is the cost of Aeneas fulfilling his mission.
 It is nowhere more pronounced than in these haunting and bitter closing lines.
 The epic ends not with a comment on the glory to come, but with the anger and bloodshed of battle.
 This is all the more striking when we remember Anchises’ exhortation in Book Six that, as a Roman, Aeneas should spare the defeated.

 Is the glory of the Roman Empire then nothing more than a false illusion?
 Has Aeneas, supposedly the archetypal Roman, failed in his mission?
 Scholars are undecided as to how far they are willing to take this argument.
-Virgil wrote the Aeneid at the instruction of the Emperor Augustus, would he really dare to write something that undermines the Roman achievement?
+Virgil wrote the Aeneid at the instruction of the Emperor Augustus, would he really dare to write something that so utterly undermines the Roman achievement?
 And it is perhaps important to note that Augustus, who was by no means stupid, was a huge fan of the Aeneid and made it an instant classic.

 Translation by David West (1990).